mnelson4/printmyblog/readme.txt

 = 3.10.1 xxxx =
 * Enhancement: ePubs center images by default
 * Enhancement: ePubs table of contents adds dashes to indicate nested content
+* Enhancement: notify free users of ePubs

 = 3.10.0 January 11, 2022 =
 * Feature: ePub hyperlinks to internal content now link to the page in the ePub instead of the website
-* Bugfix: fix "file system access is not allowed" downloading test PDFs via Pro Print Service because of URLs starting with "//" (like those added by LearnDash LMS)
+* Bugfix: fix "file system access is not allowed" downloading test PDFs via Pro PDF Service because of URLs starting with "//" (like those added by LearnDash LMS)

 = 3.9.0 December 29, 2021 =
 * Feature: Add ePub export format (Pro only)